Published: 03-12-2026, 04:45 pm | Updated: 06-19-2026, 04:58 pm

 1980–2000: The Cautionary Chapter

+Gold’s story is not one of uninterrupted triumph, and ignoring this period would be misleading.
 After peaking in January 1980, gold entered a prolonged bear market.
-Federal Reserve Chairman Paul Volcker aggressively raised the federal funds rate — ultimately to over 20% — to crush inflation.
+Federal Reserve Chairman Paul Volcker aggressively raised the federal funds rate — ultimately to over 20% by June 1981 — to crush inflation.
 It worked.

-As real interest rates turned sharply positive and inflation fell, the primary driver of gold demand evaporated.
+As real interest rates turned sharply positive and U.S. inflation fell from 14.8% to below 4% by 1983, the primary driver of gold demand evaporated.
 By 2000, gold was trading near $270/oz, well below its 1980 peak in both nominal and inflation-adjusted terms.
-The S&P 500, meanwhile, delivered annualized returns exceeding 17% through the 1990s.
+The S&P 500, meanwhile, delivered annualized returns exceeding 17% through the 1990s, according to Standard & Poor’s index data.
 Gold didn’t just underperform stocks — it underperformed cash.

 This two-decade period is the most important counterargument to any simplistic “gold always hedges inflation” claim.
 Context matters enormously.
 The key variable wasn’t inflation itself — it was the real interest rate environment.